dbkazure/works/Ansible/Ansbile-roles/Readme.md

 Ansible Roles
 --

-Contents: This contains to Ansible roles to automate certain Linux Administration tasks.
+Contents: This contains Ansible roles to automate certain Linux Administration tasks.
 I will be updating more roles to this repository so please do keep watching it.

 List of Roles:\
 #Role1 : Creating Users and Groups, and users to groups.\